Preventing Hash Collisions in Large Frontend Projects

 CI/CD Guardrails: Pre-Deploy Collision Detection

-Save the following as scripts/check-collisions.js and execute it immediately after the build step:
+Automate hash uniqueness verification within the release pipeline.
+Manual checks fail at scale.
+Save the following as scripts/check-collisions.js and run it immediately after the build step:

 #!/usr/bin/env node